Oakwood mutiny: Discovery of the plot

-President Arroyo also attended on July 24 the turn-over of the command at the FSRR in Camp Tecson in San Miguel, Bulacan as part of the effort to neutralize the coup threat.
+President Arroyo also attended on July 24 the turn-over of the command at the FSRR in Camp Tecson in San Miguel, Bulacan as part of the effort to neutralize the mutiny.
 Arroyo took this opportunity to visit with the members of the FSRR, which at that time was reported to have been significantly infiltrated by suspected rebels.
 She also visited on July 25 the Marine Training Camp in Ternate, Cavite, the PAF 15th Strike Wing, and the SWAG in Sangley Point, Cavite.
 Abaya made rounds of other units where restiveness had been reported.

 In the early morning of July 26, the 10 suspected leaders declared unaccounted for by the AFP were identified as Trillanes, Layug, Gambala, Maestrecampo, and army officers Capt.
 Lawrence Louis Somera, Capt.
 Albert Baloloy, 1st Lt.
 Lawrence San Juan, 1st Lt.
 Florentino Somera, 1st Lt.
 Jose Enrico Demetrio Dingle, and 1st Lt.
 Waren Lee Dagupon.
 At 5:00 am, emergency meetings were held by Abaya, Golez, and Garcia with the general staff and senior officers to discuss the reports on the missing officers and the reported destabilization plot.

 At around 10:00 am, Arroyo and Corpuz met with a group of NGOs at the EDSA Shrine.
 Corpuz announced that certain units from Tanay were missing.

 At 2:00 pm, a meeting was held by the same group with House Speaker Jose de Venecia and the House Committee Chairman for Defense and Security, Prospero Pichay, to discuss the matter.

 At 5:00 pm of July 26, 2003, Arroyo convened a full cabinet meeting where Cabuay presented a briefing on the looming coup plot.
 Thereafter, Arroyo publicly announced for the first time at 8:19 pm in the media that "a small band of rogue junior officers and soldiers had deserted their posts and illegally brought weapons with them".
 The security plan of action was immediately set in motion.
 Task Force Libra (TF Libra), the counter-coup composite unit of the AFP, was set in motion.
 The action forces were immediately dispatched in anticipation of the rumored coup.